 Alfred Hitchcock and Film Theory

 Alfred Hitchcock’s work is crucial to the idea of cinema as a popular art form.
 His development as an artist and entertainer is integral to the progress of the medium itself as the dominant 20th century art form.
 Hitchcock’s films prompted the key movements in film theory, and have fundamentally shaped our understanding of visual and narrative language.

-“I am interested not so much in the stories I tell as in the means of telling them”
+“I am interested not so much in the stories I tell as in the means of telling them”.

 From The Lodger (1926) to Frenzy (1972) Hitchcock’s work pushes at stylistic and ethical boundaries, and manipulates audience reaction, within a determinedly commercial aesthetic.
-He was very happy to describe, explain, and promote his films.
+He was very happy to describe, explain and promote his films.
 We will discuss what they tell us now about how cinema works.
-The course will be accompanied by a short programme of full length screenings of key Hitchcock films which will cover the British, American, and ‘later’ Hitchcock.
+The course will be accompanied by a short programme of full length screenings of key Hitchcock films which will cover the British, American and ‘later’ Hitchcock.

-This course is aimed at: anyone interested in understanding and enjoying popular cinema.
+This course is aimed at anyone interested in understanding and enjoying popular cinema.
 It may be of particular interest to film/media majors.

-Transferable Skills: taking this course will help develop skills of textual analysis, critical theory and debate.
+Taking this course will help develop skills of textual analysis, critical theory and debate.